aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ![Viewer stream actions architecture](screenshots/architecture/receive-stream-actions.png)

-### Stream Health Page
+### Stream health monitoring

 The Stream Health page is only accessible to authenticated users, from the `/health` URL.
-It enables users to monitor live and past stream sessions.
-For each session, the page will show the stream events, the video bitrate and frame rate in the form of charts and a summary of the encoder configuration that was used to stream.
+It enables streamers to monitor live and past stream sessions.
+For each session, the page will show the stream events, the video bitrate and frame rate in the form of charts and a summary of the encoder configuration at the time of go-live.
+[Learn more](https://docs.aws.amazon.com/ivs/latest/userguide/stream-health.html)

 ![Stream Health page](screenshots/features/stream-health-page.png)

-#### Stream Events
+#### Stream events

 Stream events are being sent by [EventBridge](https://docs.aws.amazon.com/ivs/latest/userguide/eventbridge.html) to a service that is responsible for storing them into the database.
 They are organized by stream session so they can easily be retrieved when a user monitors a specific stream session.

 ![Stream events architecture](screenshots/architecture/post-and-get-stream-events.png)

-#### Metrics
+#### Stream metrics

 The video bitrate, frame rate, concurrent views and keyframe interval metrics come from CloudWatch.
 For live sessions, the metrics are polled from CloudWatch at regular intervals and are not cached to ensure only the latest data is served.
-When monitoring an offline session, the metrics are fetched from CloudWatch and stored in the database so they can be retrieved faster the next time.
+When monitoring an offline session, the metrics are fetched from CloudWatch and stored in the database so they can be retrieved faster.

 ![Stream events architecture](screenshots/architecture/metrics.png)

-### Stream Manager Page
+### Stream management

-The Stream Manager page is only accessible to authenticated users, from the `/manager` URL.
-On this page, users can send stream actions to their viewers and monitor their chatroom.
-Users can also save the content of a stream action for later use.
+The stream management page is only accessible to authenticated users, from the `/manager` URL.
+On this page, streamers can trigger stream overlays, as well as monitor and moderate their chatroom.
+Users can also prepare and save stream overlay configurations for later use.

 ![Stream Manager page](screenshots/features/stream-manager-page.png)

-#### Chat Monitoring
+#### Chat monitoring

 The chat component on this page works exactly like the chat component from the Channel page.
 More information and an architecture diagram are available in the [corresponding section](#chat))

-#### Send Stream Actions
+#### Stream overlay configuration

-Streamers can send any of the four stream actions supported on [the viewer side](#receive-stream-actions).
+Streamers can trigger any of the four stream overlays supported on [the viewer side](#stream-overlays).
 Only one stream action can be active at any given moment.
 A stream action will remain active until the action expires, until it is stopped or until it is replaced by a different action.

 ![Send stream action](screenshots/features/send-stream-action.png)